Men’s Skin Pigmentation Treatment: A Guide for Patients

 Post-Inflammatory Hyperpigmentation (PIH)

 PIH develops after skin injury or inflammation, appearing as darkened patches where acne, cuts, or burns have healed.
-Men’s thicker skin and tendency toward aggressive shaving contribute to PIH development.
-The discoloration ranges from pink to brown or black, depending on skin tone and inflammation severity.
+Men’s thicker skin and tendency toward aggressive shaving contribute to the development of PIH.
+The discolouration ranges from pink to brown or black, depending on skin tone and inflammation severity.

 Chemical peels containing glycolic acid or salicylic acid help resurface affected skin layers.
 For deeper pigmentation, trichloroacetic acid (TCA) peels penetrate more effectively.
 The treatment schedule depends on pigmentation depth and skin sensitivity.